Skip to main content

 Beyond the cellular level, testosterone optimization influences systemic lipid metabolism.
 Androgen deficiency is often linked to an atherogenic lipid profile, characterized by elevated triglycerides, low HDL cholesterol, and sometimes elevated LDL cholesterol.
 Testosterone therapy can lead to improvements in these parameters.

 It has been shown to reduce visceral fat, which is a major source of free fatty acids that contribute to high triglyceride levels and hepatic steatosis (fatty liver).
-By improving and reducing central adiposity, testosterone helps correct the metabolic dysregulation that drives an unhealthy lipid profile.
+By improving insulin sensitivity and reducing central adiposity, testosterone helps correct the metabolic dysregulation that drives an unhealthy lipid profile.

 Testosterone’s influence on cardiovascular health is a result of its direct molecular actions on vascular cells and its systemic effects on metabolic regulation.